• Skip to main content

 Recently I wrote about location-based mobile apps and their ability to allow us to interact with our surrounding environment.
 Examples of this trend include “checking in” to a business, finding other people nearby or redeeming a special deal.
 Beyond possible issues with surveillance and ad targeting, this business of walking around using our smartphones raises another crucial […]

-Filed Under: Digital Productivity Tagged With: Distraction, Flow, Smartphones
+Filed Under: Digital Productivity Tagged With: Distraction, Flow/Focus, Smartphones

 • Page 1